 Surfperch are among the most mobile surf-dwellers and and live in all of these zones, when they are available, which, from the surfperch point of view, means when they are inundated.
 When the sandy beaches lie exposed, there are few landmarks to the intertidal zones other than occasional shows of burrowing animals.
 Organisms like barnacles, mussels and algae need to be attached to the substrate.
 For them, sand is inadequate, so they associate with rocks and are more or less stuck in a particular zone.

 In happy instances where rock and sand are interspersed we can see indications of tidal zonation not evident on a purely sandy beach.
 The photo above shows a rock jutting out of the sand on one side of a low tide pool.
-The tide in this scene is 1.7 feet below mean lower low water.
+The tide in this scene is just less than two feet below mean lower low water.
 Check out the brown algae along the bottom of the rock.
 To get oriented, it starts on the left by the large sea star and extends along the bottom of the rock all the way out to the tip.
 That’s dense-clumped kelp, Laminaria sinclairii.
 You can be sure that the rock it’s living on is jutting out of a sandy beach because dense-clumped kelp is partial to sand scour.
 Ouch.
-One other thing about this photo; the line indicated by the top of the dense-clumped kelp is just about exactly 0 feet mean lower low water.
-You’re not going to see Laminaria above 0 feet mean lower low water.
+One other thing about this photo; the top of the dense-clumped kelp is just about mean lower low water.
+You’re not going to see Laminaria above this level.
 It’s a great landmark and if you see it you can be sure you are in the low intertidal zone, or what some people call the infralittoral fringe.

 James Markham has done some nice ecological work on Laminaria sinclairii.
 If you are interested, you can check out the abstract of his 1973 paper in the Journal of Phycology.
 Markham found that L. sinclairii is most prevalent where surf action and sand burial are greatest.
 I’ve illustrated seasonal fluctuation in sand level and burying in River of Sand.